2023 Most Popular Anthropology Bachelor's Degree Schools in the New England Region

 Read full report on Anthropology at Boston University

-University of New Hampshire - Main Campus ranked #9 on this year’s Most Popular Anthropology Bachelor’s Degree Schools in the New England Region list.
-UNH is a fairly large public school located in the suburb of Durham.
+With a ranking of #9, University of New Hampshire - Main Campus did quite well on this year’s most popular schools for anthropology students working on their bachelor’s degree.
+UNH is a fairly large public school located in the small suburb of Durham.

 Women make up 77% of the anthropology majors at the school.

-Wesleyan University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree anthropology programs.
+Wesleyan University did quite well in this year’s ranking of the most popular places for anthropology students to get a bachelor’s degree.
+It came in at #9 on the list.
 Wesleyan U is a small private not-for-profit school located in the city of Middletown.

 Women make up 73% of the anthropology majors at the school.